NoobSambit/AI-Career-Assistant/GROQ_SETUP.md

 - ✅ Changed model to `llama-3.1-70b-versatile`
 - ✅ Updated environment variable to `GROQ_API_KEY`
 - ✅ Build passes with no errors
+- ℹ️ Kept `@google/generative-ai` for OCR (image text extraction only)

 ### What Stayed the Same:
 - ✅ All 3 agents work exactly the same
 - ✅ No UI changes
 - ✅ Same quality output
 - ✅ All prompts and chains unchanged
+- ✅ OCR still uses Gemini (only for image uploads)

 ---